-If you are already a Chase customer, you can check your application status online.
+You can check your application status online if you are already a Chase customer.
 After you log in to your account, click on the icon in the top left corner that looks like a column of lines.

 A menu will pop up along the left side of your screen.
-Scroll all the way down to the bottom, and you will see a tab that says Application Status.
+Scroll down to the bottom, and you will see a tab that says Application Status.
 Click on this to check the current status of your Chase credit card application.

 Chase Credit Card Application Rules

 All banks have rules about how often you can apply for credit cards.
 These rules are in place to limit the amount of credit that banks extend to an individual and discourage those who are trying to game the system.

 Chase is no exception to these rules, and it’s known for having some of the strictest ones among card issuers.
 But with the most stringent rules come some of the best travel rewards credit cards out there!

 The 5/24 rule is not a published rule, but it is very much alive and well.
 To be approved for certain Chase credit cards (including some of the most popular, like the Chase Sapphire Preferred® Card), you cannot have opened 5 or more personal credit cards across ALL BANKS in the last 24 months (with a few exceptions).

 New personal credit cards that you open at any bank.
 Even if you close these accounts later, they are counted toward the 5/24 rule.

 This one is a bit less well-known than the 5/24 rule.
 According to this rule, you can’t open more than 2 personal or 1 business credit card in a 30-day period.

 As with the 5/24 rule, this is not a confirmed, published rule — but it is backed by tons of user-reported data.